ros2-rust/ros2_rust/docs/writing_a_simple_publisher_and_subscriber.md

         * `self._publisher.publish(msg).unwrap();`: Publishes the created message onto the topic associated with the publisher.
         * `Ok(increment + 1_i32)`: Returns a Result with the incremented increment value.

+#### Main
-#### The main Method creates a ROS 2 node that publishes string messages at a rate of 1 Hz.
+The main Method creates a ROS 2 node that publishes string messages at a rate of 1 Hz.
 ```rust
 fn main() -> Result<(), RclrsError> {
     let context = Context::new(env::args()).unwrap();